begone-prop/pwait/README.md

 your children.
 It's possible that in the time interval between checks for the existence of the process the original one terminated and a new, different process was created and was assigned the same PID.
-Using smaller values for the `--interval` options make the odds of this happening smaller.
+Using smaller values for the `--interval` option make the odds of this happening smaller.